DHTMLX/docs-booking/docs/api/methods/booking-setconfirmhandler-method.md

 ### Parameters

 The method takes the `confirmHandler` function that will be called when confirming a slot for booking.
-The function takes the same object as in the callback of the [`confirm-slot`](/api/events/booking-confirmslot-event) event.
+The function takes the object as in the [`confirm-slot`](/api/events/booking-confirmslot-event) event.

 ### Example